Care & Cleaning

 - - Remove your jewellery when sleeping, cooking or cleaning, bathing or showering

-- - Do not wear your jewellery during sporting activities including swimming, as chlorine is especially damaging
+- - Do not wear your jewellery during sporting activities including swimming, as chlorine is especially damaging to jewellery

 - - Always remove your jewellery when applying beauty products or just put your jewellery on last when getting ready